 Greater than 1(for example, 1.5 or 2.0)

-People with the risk factor have a higher risk compared to people without the risk factor.
+People with the risk factor have a higher risk than people without the risk factor.

 A relative risk of 1.5 means someone with the risk factor has a 50 percent higher risk of breast cancer than someone without the factor.